ricardoheras/ricardoheras.github.io/_pages/about.md

 My research explores the fascinating links between quantum mechanics and classical electrodynamics, particularly the topological and geometric phenomena that connect them, such as the Aharonov-Bohm effect, geometric phases, and related phenomena.

 More generally, my physics stems from ideas that seem true, beautiful, and necessary to me.
-After all, life is beautiful, and so is physics!
+After all, life is an adventure, and so is physics!